Jesus0204/ElvenGrammar/README.md

 ## Implementation
 Now to test this grammar a simple Python program was made, where the program asks for input (a sentence) and if valid generates the tree.
 If the grammar does not accept the sentence, then it will give an error, so this is expected.
 Here are some sentences or tests that can be run on the program:

+### Oraciones correctas
+1. `Eldar martir massa`: All elves eat bread.
+2. `Eldali martir massa`: Some elves eat bread.
+3. `Aldar harya lassi`: Trees have leaves.
+4. `Aldar harya lasseli`: Trees have some leaves.
+5. `Aldali harya lasseli`: Some trees have some leaves.
+6. `Eredli harya aldar`: Some mountains have trees.
+7. `Aranli harya macili`: Some kings have swords.
+8. `Elenli síla`: Some stars shine.

 ## References